November Is Diabetes Awareness Month

 • Weight loss

-• Foot wounds are #1 cause of diabetes-related hospitalizations
+• Diabetic foot wounds are the #1 cause of diabetes-related hospitalizations

 Check For Diabetic Foot Ulcers Every Day